kkuppens/GettingCleaningData/README.md

 The first requested tidy data set needed to contain only the features related to mean and standard deviation.
 Used the heading information "names()" and filtered using "grep()" to obtain only the requested variables.
 Used the set of filtered variables again to select only the required variables from the data set.
+Removed brackets "(" and ")" and put all variables in lower case.
+See Google's R style above.
 ####Step 8: Create independent tidy data set with the average of each variable
 Used the aggregate() function in combination with mean and dot notation (for all features) to obtain the second requested tidy data set.
 In case it's prefered to aggregate first by activity and then by subject it's sufficient to change the order of